Tetramatrix/doxmyipwindowstool/Readme.md

 4.4.1 It requires the free vanilla PHP7 (x86 or x64, thread-safe) in the php7 folder in the application folder.

 5. Troubleshooting
-Windows XP/Vista/7 requires .net framework v4.
+Windows XP/Vista/7 requires .net framework v4.6.1.
 In general Windows requires Visual Studio 2015 redistributable x86 because the application is compiled for x86 platform.

 6. Todo
 6.1 Browser window is too small on Windows tablet.
-Current workaround is to right-click application open properties open Compatibility and enable Disable display scaling on high DPI settings or copy manifest file to application folder!
+Current workaround is to right-click application open properties open Compatibility and enable Disable display scaling on high DPI settings!

 7. Changelog
 02.08.2016 Initial release